-Have a Rocking Thanksgiving in Alice’s Restaurant!
+Have a Rocking Thanksgiving at Alice’s Restaurant

 During my adult life, I have made a ritual of listening to Arlo Guthrie’s “Alice’s Restaurant Massacree” (the actual song title) during some part of the Thanksgiving holiday.
 I’ve never grown tired of it.
 There’s a song video at the end of this article to boost your holiday spirits.

 The album Alice’s Restaurant was released in October 1967.
-Guthrie performed the song at the Newport Jazz Festival that prior summer and the song became a big hit on the radio (no small feat considering its 18-minute length) even before the album was released.
+Guthrie performed the song at the Newport Jazz Festival that prior summer and it became a big hit on the radio (no small feat considering its 18-minute length) even before the album was released.
 Arlo is the fifth and oldest surviving child of the great Woody Guthrie, who knows something about writing satirical protest songs.

 The Movie